 - Do not leave for tomorrow what can be done today;

 These phrases are basic principles that one should keep in mind when applying kaizen.
 Several Japanese proverbs and sayings also reflect this culture.
-Of course, kaizen goes far beyond all of this, so much so that there are gigantic books and complete courses that teach the method.
-There are still many things to talk about, like the 5s.
+Of course, kaizen goes far beyond all that, so much so that there are gigantic books and complete courses that teach the method.
+There are still many things to say, like the 5s.

 The 5s are concepts that work as the basis: